Jyriu/just-do-it/README.md

 - **Dynamic Front-End**: Likely using **React** for the user interface.

 ## Author
-This project is developed by [your name].
-For any questions, feel free to contact me on [your email or GitHub].
+This project is developed by Sami YEZZA, @Jyriu.
+For any questions, feel free to contact me on sami.yezza@gmail.com or on Linkedin.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.